Nursing Outreach Education

 Valley Children's Hospital now offers Therapeutic Hypothermia treatment for infants who meet criteria that are suspected of having moderate to severe Hypoxic-Ischemic Encephalopathy (HIE).
 This therapy involves body cooling to 33.5°C for 72 hours.

 This course is a two hour program designed to complement both the Neonatal Resuscitation program and the S.T.A.B.L.E. program.
-The course is composed of both didactic and hands-on simulation using the SimNewB baby.
 The program emphasizes the critical processes required for team performance.